REFINERY SEPARATION PROCESSES - 2020/1

 Module code: ENG3199

 Multicomponent separation is the most commonly used industrial separation process and a sound understanding of the fundamental principles (material/energy balances, vapour-liquid, liquid-solid, gas-solid and liquid-liquid equilibrium, separation efficiency and system hydrodynamics) defining the operation of such processes is essential to a graduate engineer.
-This module extends a students knowledge and understanding to include multicomponent systems involving distillation, filtration, ultra-filtration, ion exchange, adsorption, and cyclones.
+This module extends a students knowledge and understanding to include multicomponent systems involving distillation, ultra-filtration and adsorption.

 Chemical and Process Engineering

 Number of Credits: 15